A Blaze of Dragons

 I have no idea how many different origami dragon models there are, but there are a lot of them.
 As I’ve said before, models with wings, spiky bits or spindly legs tend to look spectacular in origami and I guess I’m not the only one that thinks so.
 It would certainly explain why there are so many origami dragons and insects.
 You don’t have to do much origami before you run across one.
 In a way, I’m quite pleased that my own book, Origami Made Simple, doesn’t have a dragon in it.

 I’ve featured four dragons on this blog already – the KNL Dragon by Robert Lang, the Bird Base Dragon by Paul Hanson, and two Fire Dragons by Kade Chan.
-There are a couple of others I’m planning on writing about at some point, so expect to see more eventually.
+There are a couple of others I’m planning on writing about at some point (the Eastern Dragon from the Pure Origami Book by Red Paper), so expect to see more eventually.
 I’ll space them out over time, but for now, let’s focus on this Origami Baby Dragon.

 About the Origami Baby Dragon